fr123k/vagrant-boxes/ubuntu/minikube/README.md

 ## Package

 > **:information_source:  INFO: The package make target takes a long time roughly 20 minutes to finish.**
 >
-> It;s builds the vagrant box from scratch and performs couple of cleanup task to shrink the final base box size by running the compress make target.
+> It's builds the vagrant box from scratch and performs couple of cleanup task to shrink the final base box size by running the compress make target.

 To package the ubuntu minikube vagrant box run the following command.
 ```